qorix-group/score/docs/process/process_areas/safety_analysis/guidance/safety_analysis_guideline.rst

 **Step 1:**

-| For each affected design element in scope of each diagram, assign the faults by ID from the fault model applicable and document it as a sphinx-needs directive.
+| For each affected design element in scope of each diagram, assign the faults by ID from the fault model and document it as a sphinx-needs directive.
 | Document the resulting failure mode and effect and the mitigated safety requirement.
 Document safety mitigation to avoid or control the failure.
 | The mitigation coverage shall be estimated in percent.
 The attributes of the template are described in :ref:`process_requirements_safety_analysis_attributes`

 **Step 2:**

 Judge if this is sufficient.
 If not, request to update the diagram and the requirements with additional safety mitigation to come to a sufficient outcome by creating an issue.
-The analysis is finished, if for each identified faults a mitigation exists.
+The analysis is finished, if for each identified faults a sufficient mitigation exists.
 Unless the attribute sufficient is yes, mitigation and argument attribute can be still empty.
 The verification is done by appling the safety analysis checklist :need:`gd_chklst__safety_analysis`.

 **Examples:**